 ACADEMIC REGALIA FOR GRADUATE SCHOOL STUDENTS

-All graduate students participating in the Commencement ceremony MUST wear the academic regalia of the appropriate color and style that must be obtained from the UMBC Bookstore Graduation Center.
-Candidates participating in the ceremony are prohibited from wearing a borrowed cap or gown from an alumnus/a or another student – no exceptions.
+All graduate students attending the Commencement ceremony MUST purchase the cap and gown (academic regalia) that can only be ordered from the Bookstore Graduation Center.
+Candidates are prohibited from wearing a borrowed cap or gown from an alumnus/a or another student – no exceptions.

 Tassels are worn on the left side of the mortarboard.
 The cap should be worn so that the mortarboard is level.
 It should not be tilted to the back or side of the head.
 The crown should be approximately one inch above the eyebrows.
 The front of the cap is indicated on the inside of the crown.
 Men remove their caps during the playing of the National Anthem.

 Students earning master’s degrees wear hoods marked with bands of color indicating the degree earned.
 Master’s candidates wear their caps, gowns and hoods in the procession.
 Master’s hoods, along with the rest of their regalia, must be returned to the Bookstore immediately following the ceremony.

 Master of Arts (M.A.) – white velvet band

 Master of Science (M.S.) – gold velvet band